cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 IPFS private key sign TAU to proof, it is association. // verifier can decode siganture to get public key then hash to ipfs address -QM...; // tau address is the core
 };

-thread = "other sender address + tx nounce"; if thread equal self sender nounce, it is a new thread must with attachment file. otherwise, it is a seeding mark with comments, seeding with comments. // in app, we provide options for not seeding or delete seeding msgJSON,1024;//{ "message has to have attachement"}
+thread; if thread equal null, it is a new attachment file. otherwise, it is a seeding mark with comments link to ContractReceiptStateRoot. // in app, we provide options for not seeding or delete seeding attachmentDescJSON,1024;//{ "message has to have attachement"}
 attachmentRoot = newNode.hamp_put(1-10000, sections of data);
 Attachment Size,32;
 tx sender signature;